 The Super Heart Beam exploded from the Zephyr’s chest.
 The pink light shot a thousand kilometers and vaporized asteroids and space debris.
 Even without the right arm’s power the force of the Beam whipped the whole Zephyr backwards.

 Akayama watched the Zephyr’s head break its locks and fly away spinning.
 Although the robot’s head was unscathed when it struck a lunar dune, the crash thrashed Bojack in his cockpit.
 Akayama cried: “Mou iya dawa!”

-“Bojack, come in!”
-Charlie shouted.
+“Bojack, come in!” shouted Charlie.
 No response.
 “Daisuke, get him to medbay!”
 Charlie sat and shook his head.
-A single tear fell down his right cheek.
+A single tear ran down his right cheek.
 “This is my fault, Professor.
 I was responsible for the launch preparations.”

 Akayama was gone.
 Charlie lost her in the commotion of the command center.

 Firing the Super Heart Beam had exhausted her, but Princess Lucia couldn’t sleep that night.
 She lie awake in her bunk still wearing her pilot’s uniform (a blue, skin-tight bodysuit) and stared at the ceiling.